Mercury Logo

 “In my case, it was just that I decided that I was going to spend a week preparing for a podcast episode instead of just a day.
 That doesn’t seem like it should have been the case.
 Similarly with Stripe, it was just ‘We’re going to make it easier for somebody to build an API for payments.’
 It doesn’t seem like it should have been something PayPal missed.
 But in a strange sense, a lot of seemingly competitive domains are pretty easy to get a handle on.”

 There's another key insight Patel shared from his talk with Collison.
-I ask him about his strategy in leading podcast episodes, specifically if he ever feels torn between a 'breadth-first' and a 'depth-first' approach — concepts borrowed from the two search algorithms that nearly every CS student learns at some point.
+I ask him about his strategy in leading podcast episodes, specifically if he ever feels torn between a breadth-first and a depth-first' approach — concepts borrowed from the two search algorithms that nearly every CS student learns at some point.
 How exactly does he grapple with the decision to either explore a wide range of topics superficially (breadth) or delve deeply into a few specific areas (depth)?
 Breadth has the advantage of appealing to a more general audience; for depth, it's honoring the domain expertise of his guests.

 On this, he goes back to Stripe and says “When you have an API that’s also responsible for payments, you need to make sure that it’s super reliable and secure.
 But you also need to be fascinating to other startups, which means you need to be deploying often.
 Stripe figured out how to do thousands of deploys a day on their API but also run an extremely reliable set of internal tests to make sure that they’re all secure.